 How to Apply

 You will receive an application acknowledgment via email once your online application has been submitted.
-If you applied via the Common Application, you will receive an email acknowledgment and instructions for how to create your Emerson Application Portal account within two business days.
+If you applied via the Common Application, you will receive an email acknowledgment and instructions for how to create your Emerson Admission Portal account within two business days of submitting your application.

 Additional Note: If you are currently a high school student, or if you have graduated from high school and taken fewer than 9 college credits—or if you have not yet gone to college—you may apply to Emerson as a freshman.